preprocessed-connectomes-project/abide/ccs.md

 ---

 # Brief introduction of CCS processing procedure

-Three main analysis software packages, AFNI, FSL and FREESURFER, were integrated into CCS pipeline computation as follow.
+Three main analysis software packages, AFNI, FSL and Freesurfer, were integrated into CCS pipeline computation as follow.

 ## Structural image preprocessing
 1. MR denoised by a spatially adaptive non-local means filter (Xing et al., 2011; Zuo and Xing, 2011) using the extensions utility of VBM toolboxes of SPM8.